The Bristal Assisted Living Blog

 Mystic Country

 Located in the southeastern part of Connecticut, the Mystic Country region includes Mystic, Putnam, Mashantucket, and Uncasville.
 A seafaring village founded in the mid-1600s, Mystic has a vibrant downtown area with plenty of great shopping and dining venues.
-A river cruise can be a fun and unique way to view the fall foliage – there are plenty of tours available at Mystic Harbor.
+A river cruise can be a fun and unique way to view the fall foliage – plenty of tours are available at Mystic Harbor.

-To extend your leaf-peeping session, the Connecticut Board of Tourism recommends a 90-mile loop that begins in New London, and passes through Mystic before continuing to Canterbury and Norwich.
+To extend your leaf-peeping session, the Connecticut Board of Tourism recommends a 90-mile loop that begins in New London and passes through Mystic before continuing to Canterbury and Norwich.
 While not as rural as the other regions mentioned, there’s still plenty of foliage to view.

 New Jersey